Key Information

 Position Member of the Education and Standards Committee; a Member of People, Welfare and Search Committee; and is the Trustee Attendance and Wellbeing Link

 Career An experienced leader in the education sector across a large FE & HE provider in multiple senior roles including Subcontracting Manager, Quality Manager and Group Head of Quality.
 Additionally, a part time Ofsted Inspector since 2019.
+Michaela is a Member of the Education and Standards Committee; a Member of People, Welfare and Search Committee; and is the Trustee Attendance and Wellbeing Link.

 Start Date 12/12/2022